Celebrating 10 years of the UKEOF DNA Working Group

 The UKEOF, through the UK DNA Working Group (UKDNA-WG), facilitates dialogue and collaboration by providing a forum for the wide community of government agencies, academics and other stakeholders to discuss priorities and emerging developments in the use of DNA for environmental monitoring.

-UKDNA-WG role
+Our role

-The DNA Working Group will:
+The UK DNA Working Group aims to:

 1. Link researchers, developers of DNA-based monitoring methods, and end users to ensure that activities are focussed on meeting priority information needs and that knowledge is transferred effectively within the wider community